plinioleitao/sgbd-2024-2-bcc/topico/topico-03.md

 - a grande maioria dos dados/instruções `'necessários'` esteja disponível nos níveis de memória mais altos (_cache_, memória principal), e pouquíssimos acessos sejam mandatórios à memória secundária.
 - a maioria dos programas apresenta características de localidade.

+"_On-board cache is found on the same chip as the microprocessor itself, and additional level-2 cache is found on another chip.
+Data and instructions are moved to cache from main memory when they are needed by the processor_".
+(Garcia-Molina)

 ```diff
 - O que é o PRINCÍPIO DA LOCALIDADE ?
 ```